rjayapra/ai-language-and-botservices-hackathon/BotMonitoring/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `BotWithCQA` folder
+  - Navigate to `BotMonitoring` folder
-  - Select `CustomQABot.csproj` file
+  - Select `CustomQABotMonitoring.csproj` file
   - Press `F5` to run the project
 - Connect to the bot using Bot Framework Emulator
   1. Launch Bot Framework Emulator
   2. File -> Open Bot
   3. Enter a Bot URL of `http://localhost:3978/api/messages`

-## Try precise answering
+## Application Insights
+- Navigate to Application insights on Azure portal
-- Try the following utterances:
+- Understand the application map
-  1. Accessibility
-  2. Register
-- You should see a short answer returned, along with a long answer.
-- If you're testing in [Language Studio][LS], you might have to check `Include short answer response` at the top.
-- You can disable precise answering by setting `EnablePreciseAnswer` to false in [appsettings.json](appsettings.json).
-- To only see precise answers in the response, set `DisplayPreciseAnswerOnly` to true in [appsettings.json](appsettings.json).
-- To learn more, see [precise answering][PA].
+- Review the end-end transaction, user flows, failure chart
+- Review logs and metrics

 ## Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.